Flangvik/SharpAppLocker/README.md

 # SharpAppLocker

-C# port of the Get-AppLockerPolicy PS cmdlet
+C# port of the Get-AppLockerPolicy PowerShell cmdlet with extended features.
+Includes the ability to filter and search for a specific type of rules and actions.
+Useful when you already bypassed AppLocker initially, and you don't want to leave PS logs

+Looking for a pre-compiled version?
+Checkout the https://github.com/Flangvik/SharpCollection project!

 ```
  _____ _                       ___              _                _